PurpleGuitar/python-kickstart-project/readme.md

 # Troubleshooting

-Sometimes VSCode doesn't start correctly the first time when clicking the "Start Debugging" action from the "Run and Debug" panel.
+Sometimes VS Code doesn't start correctly the first time when clicking the "Start Debugging" action from the "Run and Debug" panel.
 Wait for it to time out, then try the action again.

-If VSCode doesn't seem to be picking up your modules, you may need to use the command "Python: select interpreter" to select the one in the project's virtual environment directory: `./.venv/bin/python`
+If VS Code doesn't seem to be picking up your modules, you may need to use the command "Python: select interpreter" to select the one in the project's virtual environment directory: `./.venv/bin/python`